 Your buying guide for the best Windows tablets in 2019

 We've reviewed and ranked the best Windows tablets you can buy today.
 Check out this buying advice before spending your money.

 Windows tablets have - over the last few years - been gaining in popularity, although they represent less than a quarter of the whole tablet market.

 Because they run Windows most models come with a keyboard, although strangely not Microsoft's Surface Pro - you usually have to buy the keyboard separately.
 Whether you want to work or play, you'll find something here to suit your budget.

-If you don't really need to get any work done on your tablet, an iPad or and Android tablet might suit you better, so check out our list of the best tablets, and also the best new tablets coming in 2019.
+If you don't really need to get any work done on your tablet, an iPad or and Android tablet might suit you better, so check out our list of the best tablets.

 Unlike the alternatives tablets running Windows 10 offer true portable computing on the move.
 Microsoft's own Surface Pro, for example, is as powerful as many desktop PCs, and it offers decent battery life.
 You can install proper Windows software on it, and perform any task for which you would normally rely on a desktop PC.
 All it will fit into any man bag.